Last updated

 Environments

 Frontegg Environments refer to Frontegg's 'direct' customers.
-Frontegg portal users can configure settings in every environment, have the flexibility to add accounts, enable/disable features, set advanced system configuration e.g., JWT expiration, IP restriction, and more.
-Frontegg portal users can also enable/disable features for their account's usage, e.g., their account's ability to send user invitations, authenticate their users via social login methods, generate user tokens, etc.
+Frontegg portal users can configure settings in each environment, with the flexibility to add accounts, enable/disable features, and set advanced system configurations, such as JWT expiration, IP restriction, and more.
+Frontegg portal users can also enable/disable features for their account's usage, such as the ability to send user invitations, authenticate users via social login methods, generate user tokens, and more.

 accounts